aravind-812/SASAN/README.md

 # SASAN
-Predicting the peack particle velocity of the blasts which occur in Coal mines **variables involved in the data**
+Predicting the peak particle velocity of the blasts which occur in Coal mines **variables involved in the data**
 *No. of holes
 Hole. dia.(mm)